aspose-zip/Aspose.ZIP-Products/zip/net/extract/mp3/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your MP3 files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="MP3" readMoreLink="https://docs.fileformat.com/audio/mp3/" >}}
-Files with MP3 extension are digitally encoded file formats for audio files that are formally based on the MPEG-1 Audio Layer III or MPEG-2 Audio Layer III.
-It was developed by the Moving Picture Experts Group (MPEG) that uses Layer 3 audio compression.
-Compression achieved by MP3 file format is 1/10th the size of .WAV or .AIF files.
-The format gives advantages of streaming such audio files over the internet for listening online that was previously not possible due to the large file sizes of audio files.
-Sound quality of an MP3 audio file can be controlled by parameter settings such as bit rate, sample rate, joint or normal stereo.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->